vpuna/vpuna-ai-search/README.md

 ## 🔒 Licensing

 This is a closed-source SaaS platform for now.
-Open source/core licensing (Elastic or dual license) may be introduced later.
+Open source or open core licensing (Elastic or dual license) may be introduced later.

 ---